Share this

 ASC 842 compliance and IFRS 16 compliance elevates all operating leases from the footnotes and onto the balance sheet.
 This necessitates capitalization of the present value of minimum lease payments as a lease liability and the capitalization of an asset for the “right to use.”

-The way expenses will recognized under the new standard will be similar to the GAAP approach before compliance, with expenses recognized evenly across the term.
+The way expenses are recognized under the ASC 842 standard is similar to the GAAP approach before compliance, with expenses recognized evenly across the term.
 Although for multi-national companies, it’s important to note the expense pattern will be front-loaded under IFRS.
 The difference of the timing of expense recognition is the most significant divergence of the two boards.

 Share this